Vorian-Atreides/knet/README.md

 destination.
 The hashring package does not require to run in Kubernetes and can be imported and used in any environment.

-The package does not take any assumption on your library decision, allowing you to bring your own Tree, which you will need to wrap to respect the required interface.
+The package does not force you to use any third party library allowing you to bring your own Tree datastructure, which only need to be wrapped to respect the interface.

 Example with `github.com/emirpasic/gods/trees/redblacktree`:
 ```